West Towne Mall

 West Towne Mall is a shopping mall located in Madison, Wisconsin, U.S., owned by CBL Properties.
 It was the first enclosed shopping center within 70 mi of Madison with its grand opening on October 15, 1970.
 The mall was designed by the architect Lou Resnick and developed by Jacobs, Visconsi, and Jacobs Co., of Cleveland, Ohio, the developer of Brookfield Square in Milwaukee.
 The 56000 sqft Manchester's store was later replaced by a food court.
 West Towne is the sister mall to the East Towne Mall which opened a year later.
-The anchor stores are JCPenney, Hobby Lobby, Dick's Sporting Goods, and Von Maur.